Saswatsit99/Qt_Games/Snake_Game/README.md

 # Qt_Games
-This is a repo which contains games developed in C++, using Qt.
+I have created a snake game,
-In this Repo I have created a snake game, the features are ,
+the features are ,
 500X500 pixel game display,
 snake body made of squares of size 50X50,